filakhtov/gentoo-use-docs/dev-vcs/git.md

 Decide which tests to disable based on the enabled flags and append the `.DISABLED` prefix to their file names to skip.
 Execute the `make clean`, `make test` and `make aggregate-results` commands to run the test suite provided with the source code and collect results after the main build is completed.
 This will extend a build time.

 This flag should normally be disabled, because it is mainly useful for the Gentoo team, testers or developers.

-### threads
-Pass the `THREADED_DELTA_SEARCH=YesPlease` variable to the `make` command.
-Compile the `git-pack-objects` tool with pthreads library to run multiple threads while searching for best delta matches.
-Number of threads can be controlled by the `pack.threads` option.
-When disabled, pass the `NO_PTHREADS=YesPlease` variable instead.

-This flag should be enabled on multiprocessor machines to improve packing performance.

 ### tk
 Build the portable graphical interface to Git that uses the Tcl/Tk toolkit and can be accesse via the `git gui` command, allowing users to make changes to their repository by making new commits, amending existing ones, creating branches, performing local merges, and fetching/pushing to remote repositories.
 When disabled, pass the `NO_TCLTK=YesPlease` variable to the `make` command to disable GUI.